staeter/work-in-progress/dialogue.md

   - Its acronym isn't natural to read
   - Might be seen as piggy backing on the [IPFS](https://ipfs.tech/) ecosystem especially as it might not be built on top of it

-### Dialogue Org
+### Dialogue Open Collective (OC)

-Dialogue Org is the non profit that gathers the various sources of revenue and redistributes them between the content creators and the developers that push the platform forward.
-It is a non profit that keeps its income and redistribution completely transparent to the public.
+Dialogue OC is the non profit that gathers the various sources of revenue and redistributes them between the content creators and the developers that push the platform forward.
+It keeps its incomes and redistribution completely transparent to the public.

+It may or may not be part of the [Open Collective](https://opencollective.com/) ecosystem but their philosophies have much in common.

 This organization is the initiator of the platform's culture and its members have to be the prime examples of its principles.
 Their behavior towards the rest of the community has to reflect that.

-### Dialogue Org Governance
+### Dialogue OC Governance

 Governance might be the most difficult challenge of all.
 We have to take it very seriously as this is the deciding factor on weather the platform keeps upholding its *core principles* or weather it ends up steering in an unfavorable direction.